Statewide recreational fishing surveys

 About the program

-The 2019–20 statewide recreational fishing survey is being conducted by the Social Research Centre (SRC), a subsidiary of the Australian National University.
+The 2019–20 statewide recreational fishing survey was conducted by the Social Research Centre (SRC), a subsidiary of the Australian National University.
 The SRC is a respected research organisation with recreational fishing survey experience.

 Initial contact phase

-More than 2,500 recreational fishing households have been sent a welcome pack and invited to take part in the 12-month recreational fishing activity logbook phase.
-During this phase, participating fishers are asked to record their fishing activity and expenditure shortly after they go fishing, either by a phone call from our interviewers, or logging the activity via the online survey portal.
+More than 2,100 recreational fishing households took part in the 12-month recreational fishing activity logbook phase.
+During this phase, participating fishers recorded their fishing activity and expenditure shortly after they went fishing, either by a phone call from our interviewers, or logging the activity via the online survey portal.

 Results from 2010–11 and 2013–14 surveys